Zookie β€” Pet Pawesomeness

 $15–$20 p/w

-American Staffordshire Terriers are sensitive to health problems, they are particularly prone to hip dysplasia and skin and stomach sensitivities.
-Cataracts and congenital heart disease are also hereditary in this breed so it is important to ensure to adopt your Staffy from a reputable breeder.
-As with any deep chested large dogs, Staffy’s are also prone to bloating.
+Prone to hip dysplasia, skin and stomach sensitivities.
+Cataracts and congenital heart disease are also hereditary.
+As with any deep-chested large dog, also prone to bloating.

 Grooming

-As American Staffy’s have smooth, short-haired coats they are very low maintenance to groom.
+Smooth, short-haired coat is very low maintenance.
 A regular brush and bath is all this dog needs.
-To make their already glossy coats glisten, a rub down with a towel or chamois will make it glisten.
+A rub-down with a chamois will make the already-glossy coat gleam.